izzatrazab/DecodeEfficiency/src/lib/posts/livechat-typing-test-clone/livechat-typing-test-clone.md

 I used the __setInterval__ method with an interval of 1000 milliseconds (1 second).
 There is a variable called __'seconds'__ with a value of __60 that decrements by 1 in each interval__.
 If the player starts typing, the interval will begin.
 When 'seconds' reaches a value of __0, the interval will be terminated__ using the __clearInterval__ method.

 ## Input Field

-I used a span element and set it's contentEditable attributes to true.
-Why I did not use input element?
-That is because input element's width is not dynamic...
-To be honest I don't know how to explain this part.
-I will try to write more when I have time to think.
+I used a `<span>` element and set its contentEditable attribute to true.
+Why didn't I use an `<input>` element?
+That's because the `<input>` element's width is not dynamic and cannot change during runtime.
+Its width can only be altered using JavaScript, which would add extra work.
+I believe that using the `<span>` element is the best choice here because its width will shrink based on the width of its content.

+I used 3 types of event handler on the `<span>` element:
+1. ClipboardEventHandler, on:paste
+2. KeyboardEventHandler, on:keydown
+3. FormEventHandler, on:input

+I will explain each of the event handler I used later when I have the time.
+Bye for now.